cburgdorfer/http-post-to-mysql-insert/README.md

 }
 ```

 ### Original purpose of this script

 I created this script so we can send IoT sensor data from the [Gravio IoT Edge Computing Platform](https://www.gravio.com) to a [MySQL Database](https://www.mysql.com/) that is accessible via the Internet, so we can connect [Google Data Studio](https://datastudio.google.com/) to it and visualise the data in a Google Data Studio Dashboard.
-Note, if you make your MySQL accessible via the open internet, ensure that you [enable SSL Certificates](https://dev.mysql.com/doc/mysql-security-excerpt/5.7/en/using-encrypted-connections.html) and use a firewall to limit access to authorized IP addresses, after you have set `bind-address = 127.0.0.1` to `bind-address = 0.0.0.0` in your MySQL config file!

 * For more information about Gravio, please visit [gravio.com](www.gravio.com)
 * For more information about how to HTTP Post sensor data from Gravio to this script, visit (https://doc.gravio.com/manuals/gravio4/1/en/topic/httprequest)(https://doc.gravio.com/manuals/gravio4/1/en/topic/httprequest)

+### Securing your Connection
+Note, if you make your MySQL accessible via the open internet, ensure that you [enable SSL Certificates](https://dev.mysql.com/doc/mysql-security-excerpt/5.7/en/using-encrypted-connections.html) and use a firewall to limit access to [authorized IP addresses](https://support.google.com/datastudio/answer/7088031?hl=en#zippy=%2Cin-this-article%2Cshow-the-list-of-ip-addresses), after you have set `bind-address = 127.0.0.1` to `bind-address = 0.0.0.0` in your MySQL config file!

+To SSL secure your connection, you will need:

+* The Server Certificate
+* The Client Certificate
+* The Client Private Key

+How you retrieve these files depends on your hosting provider and/or your MySQL version.
+Please consult the manual of your MySQL version or hosting provider to find out more.